Al Arabiya

-The channel is a flagship of the media conglomerate and is therefore the only single offering to carry the name as simply "Al Arabiya" in its branding.
+Al Arabiya (العربية; stylized as al arabiya العربية) is a Saudi Arabian state-owned international Arabic-language television news channel.
+It is based in Riyadh and operates as a subsidiary of the MBC Group, a major media conglomerate in the Middle East and North Africa.

 History

-Launched on 3 March 2003, the channel is based in Dubai Media City, United Arab Emirates.
-An early funder, the production company Middle East News (then headed by Ali Al-Hedeithy), said the goal was to provide "a balanced and less provocative" alternative to Al Jazeera, which had already found widespread success by then.
+Al Arabiya was originally launched in Dubai Media City, United Arab Emirates, on 3 March 2003.
+An early funder, the production company Middle East News (then headed by Ali al-Hedeithy), said the goal was to provide "a balanced and less provocative" alternative to Al Jazeera.

 A free-to-air channel, Al Arabiya broadcasts standard newscasts every hour, as well as talk shows and documentaries.
-These programs primarily cover current affairs, business, stock markets, and sports.
-It is rated among the top pan-Arab stations by Middle East audiences.
+It has been rated among the top pan-Arab stations by Middle East audiences.
 The news organization's website is accessible in Arabic, English, Urdu, and Persian.
-As of March 2018, the website's number-one consumer by country was Saudi Arabia, with 20% of the entire viewership.

-On 26 January 2009, U.S. President Barack Obama gave his first formal interview as president to Al Arabiya, delivering the message to the Muslim world that "Americans are not your enemy", while also reiterating that "Israel is a strong ally of the United States" and that they "will not stop being a strong ally of the United States".
-The White House contacted Al Arabiya's Washington Bureau chief, Hisham Melhem, directly just hours before the interview and asked him not to announce it until an official announcement was made by the administration.
+On 26 January 2009, U.S. President Barack Obama gave his first formal interview as president to Al Arabiya, delivering the message to the Islamic world that "Americans are not your enemy," while also reiterating that "Israel is a strong ally of the United States" and that they "will not stop being a strong ally of the United States".

+In March 2012, the channel launched a new channel, Al Hadath, which focused on political news.

-Mamdouh Al-Muhaini is the general manager of the Al Arabiya Network since October 2019, succeeding former manager Nabil Al-Khatib.
+Mamdouh al-Muhaini became general manager of the Al Arabiya Network in October 2019, succeeding former manager Nabil al-Khatib.

-On 24 April 2020, Al Arabiya introduced a new graphics and audio package and studios as well as a new modified logo in the network's first major rebrand since its launch in 2003.

-On 30 August 2021, Al Arabiya Network began plans to shift operations out of Dubai and to Riyadh, with the stated goal being to "produce 12 hours of news programming from the Saudi capital by early January".
+On 24 April 2020, Al Arabiya introduced a new graphics and audio package, new studios, and a new modified logo in the network's first major rebrand since its launch in 2003.
+The following year, the network moved operations from Dubai to Riyadh, with the stated goal being to "produce 12 hours of news programming from the Saudi capital by early January".
 The move came amid orders by the Saudi government to multinational companies to move their regional hubs to the kingdom by 2024.
+The relocation to Riyadh officially completed in July 2025.

+Divisions

+Al Arabiya operates several specialized digital platforms that target different linguistic and regional audiences.